CLC-UIowa/SySLite/README.md

 1. To build: `./tool-setup` (Note: some machines may require running `apt-get install python3-venv` before `tool-setup`)
    * Continue?
 [Y]es/[N]o: Y
-   * Run once to setup the tool.
+   * Only required once to setup the tool
 2. To enable execution: `source env/bin/activate`
    * Required before executing the tool on a new terminal.
 3. To run: `./src/Driver.py --help`